Flights to Australia

 If you wish to work, study or stay in the country for longer than three months, you will need to apply for a different type of visa depending on the purpose of your visit.
 In addition to the usual check-in and carry-on baggage restrictions, Australia has it’s own restrictions as to what can and cannot be brought into the country.
 Before your flight, be sure to check these restrictions via the official Australian Government website and if you’re not sure about an item, it is recommended to declare it to the authorities upon arrival to avoid a fine.

 From a city perspective, Sydney is the largest in the country and the most popular in terms of international tourism.
 Here you can climb the Sydney Harbour Bridge, catch an iconic Sydney ferry to meet the local wildlife at the Sydney Zoo, and take an afternoon dip in the famed waters of Bondi Beach.
+For more ideas, check out our page on things to do in Sydney.

 While Sydney may have all the icons, Melbourne has been attributed as the country’s cultural capital.
 Located on the south east coast, Melbourne is less about swimming and more about coffee, shopping and sport.
 Cricket, tennis and Australian Football (known locally as AFL) are less a spectator sport and more a religion, while Melbourne’s will passionately argue that they produce the city’s best cuisine and coffee.
 And they may just be right.

 If you’re really travelling to Australia though for the sun, sea and laidback lifestyle, then you’re best launching spot is the North Queensland city of Cairns.
 A tourist favourite, Cairns is perfectly located between the Great Barrier Reef and the Daintree Rainforest.
 The beauty of Cairns is you can do as little or as much as you want, from snorkelling to sky diving and simply sun bathing on the beach.
+For tips on when to visit the Great Barrier Reef and other attractions, see our advice on when to go to Australia.